 General anesthesia is really that safe for liposuction

 The risk of anesthesia is very safe in an accredited facility administered by a qualified provider.
 Thousands of patients will have anesthesia daily for many types of procedures in the US without problems.
-Liposuction can be performed by local only, sedation, of full anesthesia depending on practice preferrences and patient concerns.
-Some practices will rely on local alone to reduce cost, or perhaps they are not credentialed to work in a hospital operating room such as with dermatologic surgeons and are less familiar with a surgical 'team' providing care.
+Liposuction can be performed by local only, sedation, of full anesthesia depending on practice preferences and patient concerns.
+Some practices will rely on local alone to reduce cost, or perhaps they are not credentialed to work in a hospital operating room, such as with dermatologic surgeons and are less familiar with a surgical 'team' providing care.
 All options are safe, and all can give very good results.

 Safe anesthesia options for liposuction

 The first thing to point out is that there are several options for anesthesia with liposuction, and all of them are safe when done on healthy patients and in an accredited surgical facility by a qualified anesthesia provider.
 Options include tumescent (local numbing only), tumescent plus intravenous sedation (very common and what I most often do), and general.
 Advocates of tumescent lipo tend to emphasize risks of general anesthesia but it is very possible to get into trouble with tumescent.
 Just keep in miond that there are at least 3 options, not just tumescent vs. general.

 General anesthesia is somewhat safe but local anesthesia is over 1000 times safer!